timofeysie/acknowledge/README.md

-#Acknowledge Code
+# Acknowledge Code
-#================

-This is a general code deposite for the homeless.
 Acknowledge is another word for hello.

-Instead of creating examples called hello world, this repo usually goes just a little bit further.
+Instead of creating examples called hello world, this repo usually goes just a little bit further, providing code examples and problem solutions.

-It's an old wasteland that contains example code, test questions and general odds and ends that don't fit anywhere else.
+It contains example code, test questions and general odds and ends that don't fit in other projects I maintain.

-The project was active before the maintainer became a front end developer in 2013.
+A lot of the code is from project active before the I came to focus on frontend development in 2013.

-Since that time, Plunker has been a more appropriate place for thiat kind of thing (front end examples).
+Similar to the code in this project, Plunker, Stackblitz, CodePen and other cloud based code solutions have been used for the same purpose.

-So in the spirit of keeping up with old aknowledgements, here is a list of some plunkers.
+So in the spirit of keeping up with old acknowledgements, here is a list of some plunkers.

 ## Plunkers